ocristian/java-box/lambdas-and-streams/README.md

 	+ this consumes the element from the stream
 	+ but does not terminate it

-> ifinite example
+> infinite example

 - reading a temperature from a serial sensor
-	+ converting from farenheit to celcius, removing F
+	+ converting from fahrenheit to celcius, removing F
-	+ notifying a listner of changes if registered
+	+ notifying a listener of changes if registered
 ```java
 	thermalReader.lines()
 		.mapToDouble( s ->